Causes Of Hand and Wrist Injury After Car Accidents

 Treatment for a Hand or Wrist Injury

-It’s often impossible to tell immediately after a car accident whether a hand or wrist injury needs immediate treatment.
-This is why you should go directly to the hospital, walk-in clinic, or your local physician to get any hand or wrist injury evaluated on the same day as the crash.
-Failure to do so can result in permanent devastating injuries that could have been fixed if timely treated.
+It’s often impossible to tell after a car accident whether a hand or wrist injury needs immediate treatment.
+This is why a Tampa injury lawyer will recommend that you should go directly to the hospital, walk-in clinic, or your local physician to get any hand or wrist injury evaluated on the same day as the crash.
+Failure to do so can result in permanent, devastating injuries that could have been fixed if you’d gotten treatment in time.

 Some broken bones, ligament injuries, tendon injuries, and nerve injuries need surgery within 24 hours to get the best possible result.
 For all other injuries, initial treatment often includes rest, ice, splinting and/or casting.